benjtinsley/ttree/notes_stack.md

 - [ ] Promote talent nodes based on rank & move cut off nodes to lost_memory
 - [x] How mastery (if built) affects burnout? (see below [Random thoughts](#random-thoughts) - burnout can't happen in that talent node)
 - [ ] Visualization
-- [ ] Build methods for quicker access to task nodes in tests?
+- [x] Build methods for quicker access to task nodes in tests? (internal functions)
 - [x] Figure out why add talent nodes is duplicating nodes when shifting
-- [ ] determine how relearn is calculated
+- [x] determine how relearn is calculated
 - [x] determine how burnout is dealt and how it is removed in talentnode
 - [x] brush up tests to pass
 - [x] circular dependency pulling TalentNode class into task_node.py. should TalentNode own all the talent node functionality as well? refactor in order because I can't set or get the task_head in the current layout